cvikupitz/OSNAP/README.txt

 =============== Installation ===============

+If you have a virtual machine installed, you may download the image on the releases page, otherwise keep reading.

 To run the application, you will need to install postgres 9.5., and Apache httpd-2.4.25 or a later version.